approvals/ApprovalTests.cpp/doc/how_tos/UseACustomReporter.md

 <a id="top"></a>

-# How To Use A Custom Reporter
+# How to Use A Custom Reporter